rohitraja/KafkaDemo/README.md

 bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic MyFirstTopic

 ## Prerquists.
 If you are linux
 You should have kafka on your local machine.
-You can follow the steps if you have kafka on you linux machine.
-You can follow this instrunction to download and install kafka: https://tecadmin.net/install-apache-kafka-ubuntu/
+You can follow this instrunction to download and install kafka: https://tecadmin.net/install-apache-kafka-ubuntu/ or follow below step to start kafka if already installed just take care of the folder where it is installed.

 Step 1.
 Start Zookeeper
 sudo ./bin/zookeeper-server-start.sh config/zookeeper.properties